 The Gallery features more than 150 current and future Boeing products and services.
 Learn about Boeing’s Legacy of Innovation and discover exciting new products and services being explored by Boeing now including space and hypersonic travel, sustainable fuels, autonomous aerial systems and much more.
-It also includes the following exhibits: Above and Beyond, the Destiny Module, and Drones and Robotics experiences.
+It also includes the following exhibits: the Destiny Module, and Drones and Robotics experiences.

 - Purchase Gallery / Sky Deck tickets on site at our Ticket Desk or online HERE.